Migabaj/DL-in-DH/README.md

 - Linux distribution (for automated setup using `build` script)
 - Python 3.11 (if manual installation is required)
 - Anaconda environment (if manual installation is required)
+- GPU from NVIDIA (if training the model locally)
+- Access to Google Colab (if training the model on Google Colab)

 ### Automated Setup (Linux)